AdoptLiteHub/Adopt-ml/README.md

                 while bool do
-                    -- Use the tool (triggering an action like 'Activate' or 'Use') tool:Activate()  -- Assuming the tool has an 'Activate' method wait(1)  -- Wait a short period before re-triggering the action end
+                    -- Use the tool (triggering an action like 'Activate' or 'Use') tool:Activate()  -- Assuming the tool has an 'Activate' method wait()  -- Wait a short period before re-triggering the action end
             end
         else